 The allicin compound present in garlic contains potent antibacterial and anti-inflammatory properties.
 This combination is effective in treating acne and acne scars.

 - Peel and mince 4 garlic cloves.

-- Put garlic in blender with 4 tablespoons of extra virgin olive oil and mix until smooth.
+- Blend garlic and 4 tablespoons of extra virgin olive oil into a paste.

 - Peel and mince few garlic cloves.

 - Heat extra virgin olive oil in a pan.

 - Add minced garlic to hot oil and cook for 15 minutes.